Berlin bubble artshow is first step to flying city

 While he likes Berlin, he also misses the sun of his native Argentina, and a floating museum would enable him to get above the city's grey cloud-cover.

-"People talk about travelling exhibitions, but what if the museum itself was travelling?" asked Saraceno.
-"At the moment, it is just in my mind, but hopefully it will catalyse someday!"
+"People talk about traveling exhibitions, but what if the museum itself was traveling?" asked Saraceno.
+"At the moment, it is just in my mind, but hopefully it will catalyze someday!"

 (Reporting by Sarah Marsh, editing by Paul Casciato)